 The Procedure for Tooth Extraction

 The surgeon will take an X-ray of the patient's teeth before beginning the extraction to determine the curve and angle of the tooth's root.
 The surgeon will begin the extraction when the local anesthetic has numbed the area.
 They may have to extract the tooth in fragments.

 If you're having surgery, the doctor will need to cut away the gum or remove the bone that's impeding the operation.
 Although there should be no discomfort, patients can anticipate pressure against their teeth.
 Some people find the experience to be stressful due to dental phobia.
 But anxiety can be controlled using appropriate sedatives.

 Stitches or other measures to stop bleeding may be required after the extraction.
-The dentist or surgeon will apply a thick layer of gauze to the site and ask you to bite on it to absorb the blood and begin the clotting process.
+The Dentist in Laurel MD or surgeon will apply a thick layer of gauze to the site and ask you to bite on it to absorb the blood and begin the clotting process.

 Preparing for a Tooth Extraction

 Before having a tooth extracted, tell your dentist about your entire medical history, as well as any medications or supplements you're taking.
 The medical concerns listed below must be disclosed to the oral surgeon before extraction.

 Recovering after tooth extraction can take some time.
 You must follow all the instructions given by your dentist, take the prescribed medicines and painkillers, and rest.
 This will save you from discomfort or infection and promote a speedy recovery.